- This event has passed.

 August 7, 2016 @ 2:00 pm - 5:00 pm

-The Social Pitch VIII provides citizens with an opportunity to receive funding and to complete projects.
+The Social Pitch (formerly called Hatch Soup) provides citizens with an opportunity to receive funding and complete projects.
 It is an alternative funding model for community good.

 How does it work?

-1. People with great, early-stage ideas (projects or startups) that will provide lasting benefit to our community submit applications, and we pick five of them to present their ideas on Sunday, November 5, 2017.
+- People with great, early-stage ideas (projects or startups) that will provide lasting benefit to their community submit applications, and we pick five of them to present their ideas on Sunday, August 7, 2016.